aheward/TestFactory/README.md

 end
 ```

 Once you've got a bunch of classes set up for your site's various pages, you're going to want to create "data objects" to represent what goes into those pages.
-For this, you'll use the module DataObject.
+For this, you'll use the module DataFactory.
 Your data classes should follow this basic structure:

 ```ruby
 class YourDataObject